Thilak-cm/Thilak-cm/README.md

 🌱 I’m currently learning
 - building and deploying ML, DL and NLP projects
-- learning advanced ML techniques
+- learning advanced ML techniques and frameworks
-- german!
-Haben sie einen guten tag
+- DSA
 - the art of self sufficiency by cooking, getting organised using notion and a bunch of other things

 🐽  When I'm not here, I'm most probably:
 - Up on the terrace waiting for the perfect golden hour
 - Reading about how I can become a sky diving instructor
-- Playing squash, table tennis or basketball
+- Playing basketball, squash or table tennis

 📷 Online profiles:
 - Unsplash profile link: https://unsplash.com/@thilak_cm212